laumadmar/MOMIC_server/README.md

 ## MOMIC: A Multi-Omics Pipeline for data analysis, integration and interpretation

-The proposed pipeline, written mainly in R language is a set of Jupyter templates created to analyse and combine different types of omic data and follows step-by-step protocols designed for each type.
-The protocols are based on accepted articles and best practices available in the literature.
+MOMIC offers a complete analysis environment for analysing and integrating multi-omics data in a single, easy-to-use platform.

+MOMIC currently compiles protocols for whole genome SNP data (GWAS), mRNA expression (both from arrays and from RNAseq experiments) and protein data.
+The proposed protocols are developed as Jupyter notebooks that guide the user through the tasks of pre-processing and transforming the data and performing the actual analysis, allowing the user to modify any piece of code needed along the process to adequate it to each project.

-It is distributed as a docker project that can be locally installed.
-The provided docker-compose file contains the instructions needed to automatically create a fully working machine with JupyterHub, the pipeline source code and all the necessary libraries and third parties software.
+It is distributed as a docker project and a collection of Jupyter notebooks.
+The docker-compose file provided in this repository contains the instructions needed to automatically create a fully working machine with JupyterHub, the pipeline source code and all the necessary libraries and third parties software.
+Once you have your local MOMIC server up and running, get the notebooks following the instrucctions on [this repo](https://github.com/laumadmar/MOMIC_notebooks.git) or check out the [user manual](https://laumadmar.github.io/MOMIC_server).

 ### Instalation